WelbornGroup/Documentation/README.md

 Workflow:

 Obtain and prepare your protein structure file.
-[Protein_Prep.md](./Protein_Prep.md)
+[Protein_Prep](./Protein_Prep.md)

 [Optional] Use Rosetta to create multiple starting conformations of your protein.
-[Rosetta.md](./Rosetta.md)

-Solvate your protein system and convert to Tinker XYZ format.
-[SolvateProtein.md](./SolvateProtein.md)
+[Rosetta](./Rosetta.md)

+Solvate your protein system with Gromacs.
+(Best for proteins with internal cavities that need hydration) [SolvateProtein](./SolvateProtein.md)
+OR
+Solvate your system with Tinker.
+(Best for small molecules and files already in .txyz format) [SolvateTinker](./SolvateTinker.md)

 Run the dynamics simulation with Tinker9.